 Built between 1531 and 1536, St. James's Palace was a residence for Kings and Queens of England for over 300 years.
 Today the palace, which is not open to the public, is still home to several members of the Royal Family and often in use for official royal functions.
 Since the accession of Queen Victoria in 1837, the Sovereign has lived at Buckingham Palace.

 The Mall is the coloured road which looks like a giant red carpet running from Admiralty Arch to Buckingham Palace.
 Clarence House was built to the designs of John Nash for Prince William, Duke of Clarence.
 He lived there as King William IV from 1830 until 1837.
-Clarence House is the official London residence of HRH The Prince of Wales, The Duchess of Cornwall and Prince Harry.
+Clarence House is the official London residence of HRH The Prince of Wales and The Duchess of Cornwall.

 Buckingham Palace has served as the